Marie Petiet

 Marie Petiet or Marie Dujardin-Beaumetz (1854–1893) was a French painter known for her genre scenes and portraits.

 Biography

 Dujardin-Beaumetz née Petiet was born on 20 July 1854 in Limoux, France the daughter of the painter Léopold Petiet.
-She studied with the painter Jean-Jacques Henner from 1877 through 1883.
+She studied with the painters Jean-Jacques Henner and Louis Hector Leroux from 1877 through 1883.

 She married the painter Étienne Dujardin-Beaumetz 1886 and began showing her work under the name Marie Dujardin-Beaumetz.